 - Unlawful voters

 Note that you may not be able to apply for a waiver under all grounds for inadmissibility.
-Additionally, you may need to meet specific requirements or file certain forms and other evidence under particular grounds.
-Our waiver of inadmissibility attorneys can help you understand the requirements and eligibility for a waiver application based on your specific circumstances.
+Additionally, you may need to meet specific requirements or file certain forms and other evidence under particular circumstances.

-Depending on the specific reason for your inadmissibility ruling, you may be eligible to request a waiver.
-However, you must meet the eligibility requirements depending on the form you submit.
-In general, most people will need to file Form I-601, Application for Waiver of Grounds of Inadmissibility with U.S. Citizenship and Immigration Services (USCIS).
+You may be eligible to request a waiver, depending on the reason for your inadmissibility ruling.
+However, depending on the form you submit, you must meet the eligibility requirements.
+Most people will need to file Form I-601, Application for Waiver of Grounds of Inadmissibility, with U.S. Citizenship and Immigration Services (USCIS).

-You may be eligible to file form I-601 if you applied for:
+You may be eligible to file an I-601 waiver if you applied for the following:

-There may be different requirements if you need to file another form to request a waiver of inadmissibility based on your specific situation.
-Our immigration lawyers can help you determine if you qualify for a waiver and which form you will need to file.
+There may be different requirements if you need to file another form to request a waiver of inadmissibility based on your situation.
+An experienced immigration attorney from New Frontier can determine if you qualify for a waiver and which form you must file.

 Types of Evidence You May Need to Include with Your Application

-If you are applying for a waiver of inadmissibility using form I-601, you will need to include substantial evidence as part of your packet, including:
+If you are applying for a waiver of inadmissibility using Form I-601, you will need to include substantial evidence as part of your packet, including the following:

 - Evidence to support any claims of extreme hardship